mpi4py/mpi4py/docs/source/usrman/mpi4py.rst

 *pickling* and *unpickling*) previously discussed imposes important overheads in memory as well as processor usage, especially in the scenario of objects with large memory footprints being communicated.
-Pickling general Python objects, ranging from primitive or container built-in types to user-defined classes, necessarily requires computer resources.
+Pickling generic Python objects, ranging from primitive or container built-in types to user-defined classes, necessarily requires computer resources.
 Processing is also needed for dispatching the appropriate serialization method (that depends on the